Linusdsnoif/League-Of-Legend-GameLength-Game-Length-Analysis/README.md

 ## Univariate Analysis
-Below is the univariate analysis of kills difference at 15 mins and gamelength.
+Below is the univariate analysis of kills difference at 15 mins.

 <iframe
   src="assets/univariate_kill.html"